Soderberg-Consulting/gadget-devtools/README.md

 Works in all modern browsers.

 ## OU Campus Installation
 Follow the OU Campus [gadget installation instructions](http://support.omniupdate.com/oucampus10/setup/gadgets/new-gadget.html) to install this gadget.
-When prompted for the gadget URL, enter `https://devtools.gadget.host/`
+When prompted for the gadget URL, enter `https://gadget.devtools.host/`

 ### Troubleshooting
 If you are running an ESL/self-hosted version of OU Campus (i.e., your OU Campus server domain is something other than _omniupdate.com_), then you will likely encounter a certificate error when trying to install this gadget.

-To resolve this, your server administrator will need to add the [Let's Encrypt intermediate certificate(s)](https://letsencrypt.org/certificates/) to your Java keystore (you'll need to install at least the Let’s Encrypt Authority X1 certificate, but it's probably best to install X2 as well).
+To resolve this, your server administrator will need to add the [Let's Encrypt intermediate certificate(s)](https://letsencrypt.org/certificates/) to your Java truststore (you'll need to install at least the Let’s Encrypt Authority X3 certificate, but it's probably best to install the X4 backup certificate as well).

 To add the certificates, just use the Java keytool app:
 ```
-keytool -import -trustcacerts -keystore /path/to/oucampus/keystore -alias letsencryptX1 -file /path/to/lets-encrypt-x1-cross-signed.pem
+keytool -import -trustcacerts -keystore /path/to/oucampus/truststore -alias letsencryptX3 -file /path/to/lets-encrypt-x3-cross-signed.pem

-keytool -import -trustcacerts -keystore /path/to/oucampus/keystore -alias letsencryptX2 -file /path/to/lets-encrypt-x2-cross-signed.pem
+keytool -import -trustcacerts -keystore /path/to/oucampus/truststore -alias letsencryptX4 -file /path/to/lets-encrypt-x4-cross-signed.pem
 ```

 ## Installing and running locally